nicholette/carousell-coding-challenge/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Build Instructions
+1. Run `npm install` or `yarn` in the project directory to install node_modules
+2. Make sure you have an iOS/Android simulator or device before running:
   - iOS: `react-native run-ios`
   - Android: `react-native run-android`

+Alternatively,
+  - iOS: change directory to `ios` and run the `.xcodeproj` file in Xcode
+  - Android: open the `android` folder in Android Studio and run the project